TD-Addon/StandardsValidator/WARNINGS.md

 ### Uses ModReputation without an explicit target
 This script is probably changing an NPC's reputation instead of the player's.

+### Uses ModPCFacRep without specifying a faction
+The faction argument is optional because it defaults to the speaker's faction, but this makes it hard to find these lines in the CS.

+### Contains superfluous characters in a ModPCFacRep call
+This line includes commas or puts quotes around the reputation amount.
+This is pointless and makes it harder to find this line in the CS.

 ## Magic

 ### Uses effect